 PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE b) report more clearly on the extent to which systems meet established design, construction and water-quality standards; and b) With the introduction in 2006 of the Protocol, INAC introduced clear, measurable standards for design, construction, operation, maintenance, and monitoring of drinking water systems.
 INAC is developing a wastewater systems protocol.
 This is being reviewed with stakeholders and INAC plans to introduce the new wastewater protocol April 1, 2008.
 It would be added to funding agreement requirements beginning in fiscal year 2009/10.
 A key performance indicator on compliance with the drinking water/wastewater protocol will be added to ICMS to ensure that compliance is measured and tracked.
 INAC will report annually to Parliament on the water and wastewater situation in First Nations communities and will include reporting on compliance with the standards of the Protocol.
-01/04/2008 and 01/04/2009 Status: Close Update/Rationale: As of 30/09/2010: New protocols were released in Q1 of 2010-2011.
-Requirements will be part of 2011-2012 funding agreements.
-AES: Close - Fully Implemented c) collect data that support basic cost-effectiveness measurement, e.g., cost per connection and cost per person served for capital expenditures and for operations and maintenance c) INAC will ensure that feasibility studies for new systems, reviewed by HQ, assess the cost per connection and determine the most suitable cost-effective option, including consideration of individual systems.
-Through the new Integrated Capital Management System (ICMS) water database, INAC will track the costs of system 31/03/2009 Update/Rationale: As of 31/03/2010: Status: Close The National Assessment of First Nations Water and Wastewater System is currently underway and will provide the necessary data to make decisions on cost-effectiveness of systems as well as operations and maintenance.
-The relevant data will be stored in ICMS.
+01/04/2008 and 01/04/2009 Update/Rationale: As of 31/03/2009 The INAC Drinking Water Protocol for First Nations Communities refers to design and construction guidelines.
+Asset Condition Inspections, which occur every 3 years, report on the physical condition of the water plant.
+In addition, annual performance inspections are also required with respect to the quality of the water and the performance of the operator.
+All of these inspections results are stored within the Integrated Capital Management System (ICMS).
+INAC has recently changed its Key Performance Indicators on water to also indicate how many systems are now meeting the Drinking Water Protocols.
+AES COMMENT: Ongoing - Annual reports submitted. c) collect data that support basic cost-effectiveness measurement, e.g., cost per connection and cost per person served for capital expenditures and for operations and maintenance c) INAC will ensure that feasibility studies for new systems, reviewed by HQ, assess the cost per connection and determine the most suitable cost-effective option, including consideration of individual systems.
+Through the new Integrated Capital Management System (ICMS) water database, INAC will track the costs of system 31/03/2009 Complete.
+INAC has been reporting annually to Parliament on the water and wastewater situation in First Nations communities.
+AES COMMENT: Cost per connection not captured in ICMS.